 How does the school know if children need extra help and what should I do if I think my child may have special educational needs?

 All children’s progress, academic, social and emotional, is constantly monitored by teachers and the Senior Management Team within the school.
 Any concerns a teacher may have about a child would be discussed with parents at the earliest opportunity.
-Parents are able to discuss the progress of their child or any other concerns with the class teacher, SENCo (Miss Kingshott) or Mr Mitchell, the headteacher.
+Parents are able to discuss the progress of their child or any other concerns with the class teacher, SENCo (Mrs Bingham) or Mr Mitchell, the headteacher.

 How will school staff try to support my child?

-- Children with special needs have a SEN profile in place, outlining targets and strategies to support your child
+- Children with special needs have a SEN support plan in place, outlining targets and strategies to support your child to achive high quality outcomes

-- SEN profiles are reviewed regularly with the child and shared with parents
+- SEN support plans are reviewed regularly with the child and shared with parents

 - The school SENCo is in regular contact with outside agencies, including the Educational Psychologist, Autism Team, Speech and Language and the Local Authority